-Bag Drop
+Check-in and Bag Drop

-If you need a boarding pass or if you have a bag to check-in then this can be done in the Terminal 5 Departures Check-in area.
+If you need a boarding pass or if you have a bag to check-in then this can be done in the Terminal 3 Departures Check-in area.

-Once you have your boarding pass and have checked in any bags, you should go to the security area.
+Once you have your boarding pass and have checked in any bags that you need to you should go to the first floor via the lifts, stairs or escalators and go to security.

-If you need additional help then go to the Special Assistance area near Zone C and ask for help
+If you need additional help then go to the Special Assistance area upstairs from Zone A check-in area).